NurdauletSovetkhan/NurdauletSovetkhan/README.md

-# Hi there, I'm Nurdalet! 👋
+# Hi there, I'm Nurdaulet! 👋

 I'm a passionate **full-stack web developer** and **competitive programmer** with a strong focus on writing clean, efficient, and scalable code.
 Currently studying **Computer Science at AITU**, I love solving complex problems, exploring new technologies, and building cool projects.